marbetschar/marco.betschart.name/cv.md

 ### 2009 - 2010: Junior Java & ColdFusion Developer

-After my professional training I was hired for the conception and realisation of client specific applications and improving an in-house eCommerce system.
+After my professional training, I was hired for the conception and realisation of client specific applications and improving an in-house eCommerce system.
 Next to software development, I was responsible for further training of internal staff.

 _Java based auto-update solution for an in-house eCommerce system, staff training courses_